vmendivil/DockerHomeServer_Rpi/README.md

+# NEW REPO #

+This repo is archived, new repo in following URL: https://github.com/vmendivil/traefik2

 # DockerMediaServer

 Some docker images have specific tag for ARM architecture since they are intended to run on a Raspberry Pi 4.